 1 GJ Fuel = 6.825 gallons Fuel

-How much human work is the equivalent to a gallon of fuel?
-I have found different answers, but the average seems to be 1-gallon gasoline equals approximately 250 human hours of labor.
+How much human work is the equivalent of a gallon of fuel?
+I have found different answers, but the average seems to be that 1 gallon of gasoline equals approximately 250 human hours of labor.
 While a gallon of diesel fuel has more energy than gasoline, I just used the gasoline figure to keep it simple.
 I used the data from this chart for the 1-gallon gas = 250 hours of human labor: